Taliban rockets hit near Kabul presidential palace

 In neighboring Pakistan, new Prime Minister Imran Khan condemned the “cowardly” attack in Kabul.

-Ghani had criticized Pakistan following the attack on Ghazni and both the United States and Afghanistan have accused Pakistan of harboring Taliban militants.
+Ghani had criticized Pakistan following the attack on Ghazni, and both the United States and Afghanistan have accused Pakistan of harboring Taliban militants.
 Islamabad denies the accusations.

 The U.N. special representative to Afghanistan, Tadamichi Yamamoto, pleaded for peace on the Muslim holiday.